 Slowly mix in unbleached flour.

-The amount will vary, depending on the weather, moisture content of the potatoes, type of flour, and other unknowable variables, but you want to keep adding flour until the dough stops being sticky and is easy to work (six or seven cups is a good guess).
+The amount will vary, depending on the weather, moisture content of the potatoes, type of flour, and other unknowable variables, but you want to keep adding flour until the dough stops being sticky and is easy to work (two to three cups is a good guess).

 Transfer the dough to the counter to knead once it’s dry enough to do so.